adamjhc/stream-vertex-cover/weekly_log.md

 ## Semester 2 - Week 02 - 20/01

+Started playing around with runtime analysis, setting out the requirements for the testing.
+Testing packages such as tqdm and pandas for data analysis.
+Created an plan for the rest of term.

+Meeting with Rajesh covered testing methods and that I should be testing the streaming algorithms locally to simply compare against the older non-streaming algorithms.

 ## Semester 2 - Week 03 - 27/01

 ## Semester 2 - Week 04 - 03/02